As a foundation trust we have a Council of Governors to represent the views and opinions of the organisation’s members.

 Our governors work with our Board of Directors and agree what needs to be done to meet the needs of the community.
 Our Council of Governors forms the link between our Board of Directors, our membership and our wider community.

 The chairman of our Board of Directors is also chairman of our Council of Governors.

 - Partnership/Appointed Governors.

 Our public governors are members of the public that have been elected to represent the people in the areas in which they live.
-We have 10 public governors representing the Somerset West and Taunton Deane District Council area, four representing South Somerset (South Somerset District Council area), four representing Sedgemoor (Sedgemoor District Council area), four representing Mendip (Mendip district Council area) and one representing the rest of England (outside Somerset).
+We have seven public governors representing the Somerset West and Taunton Deane District Council area, eight representing South Somerset (South Somerset District Council area), four representing Sedgemoor (Sedgemoor District Council area), four representing Mendip (Mendip district Council area), one representing Dorset, and one representing the rest of England (outside Somerset).

 Our staff governors are our members of staff who have been elected by their colleagues to represent their views, whether medical staff, support staff or clerical and administrative staff.
 We have ten staff governors across the organisation.

-Our partnership/appointed governors represent local ‘partner’ organisations, including local councils or organisations such as Taunton and Somerset Samaritans, and the Somerset Clinical Commissioning Group.
+Our partnership/appointed governors represent local ‘partner’ organisations, including local councils or organisations such as Taunton and Somerset Samaritans, and the Somerset Integrated Care Board.
 We have eight governors in this category.

 These three types of governors together make up our Council of Governors.
 Our Council of Governors work with our Board of Directors to make sure that we act in a way that is consistent with our constitution and in the best interest of our patients.